Thank you for visiting CORRIDORS│An Educational Website in the Arts and History. Featuring My Photography and Videos.

 Educational website in the Arts and History.

-CORRIDORS’ appearance—its educational purpose and communication mission—was formulated at the founding and developed in its first couple of months and years.
-In each post I look to provide original text and a variety of images, and reporting it with the sole purpose to share it with an audience whose interest is in subject matter specific to the Fine & Performing Arts, History, Literature & Photography and in an educationally enlightening way.
+CORRIDORS’ educational purpose and communication mission was formulated at founding and has since developed that original vision.
+Each post looks to provide an original, valuable and interesting topic situated by authoritative text and a variety of pertinent images that can be uniquely found on this website.
+Information is reported with a sole purpose of sharing it with an audience who seek knowledge in the website’s topic areas.
+This enterprise looks to gather current information accurately from a range of relevant sources in unique yet related stand-alone posts in an educationally enlightening way.
 My passion for the integrity of the image joined to original research, reporting, commentary and criticism for this educational purpose extends to all the topic areas’ posts.
 As an educational website CORRIDORS is intended to work as an expansive platform to present various information to a variety of visitors so they can easily find everything they need in its well-balanced and organized content.

 Some ways to access content.